 To mend her we end her,

 Strokes of havoc únselve

 It pains the poet greatly that it takes such a short time for humans to destroy what has taken a life-time to grow and flourish.
 The trees have grown in accordance with nature and created this beautiful scene, but are so quickly obliterated.
 The word ‘havoc’ suggests chaos and a lack of control, for ultimately we humans diminish our own spiritual growth by these actions.

 The repetitive three final lines create a wistful tone, as though the poet’s rage has subsided to a quiet sadness.
 They take on the tone of a prayer or incantation as he drifts into a reverie, remembering this ‘Sweet especial rural scene.’

 Ultimately the poet wants his readers to treat the earth with respect and awe.
 For in causing damage to nature, he feels we cause a disconnect with our own true selves.

-Gerard Manley Hopkins wrote this poem in 1879, in response to the felling of a double row of aspen trees.
-During the Industrial Revolution swathes of countryside was destroyed to create railways, and Hopkins was dismayed to discover that the wood from these very trees was used to make brake pads for a local train company, whom he held responsible for carving up much local farmland.
+Gerard Manley Hopkins wrote ‘Binsey Poplars’ in 1879, in response to the feeling of a double row of aspen trees.
+During the Industrial Revolution swathes of the countryside were destroyed to create railways, and Hopkins was dismayed to discover that the wood from these very trees was used to make brake pads for a local train company, whom he held responsible for carving up much local farmland.